pghalliday/jira-requirements-data/README.md

 }).done();
 ```

-The issues array will contain the following data
+The issues array will contain the following structured data

 ```javascript
 [